 Anne M. Champion is a partner in the New York office of Gibson, Dunn & Crutcher.
-She is a member of Gibson Dunn’s Transnational Litigation, Environmental Litigation, Class Actions, and Intellectual Property Practice Groups.
+She is a member of Gibson Dunn’s Transnational Litigation, Environmental Litigation, Media Law, and Intellectual Property Practice Groups.

 Ms. Champion earned her Bachelor of Science in physics with distinction from the University of Iowa and received the James A. Van Allen and the Myrtle K. Meier awards for excellence in physics.
 She earned her Juris Doctor, summa cum laude, from George Washington University School of Law, where she was the recipient of the Raymond F. Hossfeld Merit Scholarship.
 She served as an articles editor for The George Washington Law Review and published her casenote, Another Brick in the Wall: United States v.
 Samuel and the Lower Courts’ Narrow Reading of Apprendi v.
 New Jersey Before Blakely v.
 Washington, 72 Geo.
 Wash.
 L. Rev. 1004 (2004).
 Upon graduation, she was awarded the Willard Waddington-Gatchell prize for academic excellence and the John F. Evans prize for outstanding achievement in the clinical law program, D.C.
 Law Students in Court, and was elected to the Order of the Coif.

 Following law school, Ms. Champion clerked for the Honorable Max Rosenn on the United States Court of Appeals for the Third Circuit.

 Ms. Champion is admitted to practice in the courts of the State of New York, the United States District Courts for the Southern, Eastern, and Northern Districts of New York, the Eastern District of Texas, and the United States Courts of Appeals for the Second Circuit, the D.C.
 Circuit, and the Federal Circuit.